Top photography spots across Switzerland’s cantons

 Canton of Luzern: Luzern, the city between mountains

 Luzern may be one of the most beautiful cities in Switzerland.
 When it comes to its location at least, you could scarcely ask for anything more from this city in the heart of Switzerland.
 Tourists and photographers from around the world travel here to get a look at the Chapel Bridge, the old town, the lake and the surrounding mountain landscape.
-There will be far fewer tourists from abroad in Luzern this year because of the coronavirus.
-So it’s the perfect time to visit the city on Lake Lucerne again yourself.
+It's always a good time to visit the city on Lake Lucerne, at any time of year.
 But don’t forget your camera!

 Canton of Geneva: Big city life in the city of Geneva